Ghabki/Sluzba/README.md

 ### Notes
-- I made this aplication in my free time, I know the code is badly written
+- I made this aplication in my free time, not the prettiest aplication, I know the code is badly written
+- Personal data is not secure!!!
 - The app is not properly tested
 - In the future I will translate to english
 - Date_picker code is not mine
 - Gui.py is main file